 Provision of services for underserved and underrepresented communities

-Having one’s background understood and respected not only improves care, it also improves persons’ served satisfaction.
+Having one’s background understood and respected not only improves care, but it also improves persons’ served satisfaction.
 A provider who understands an individual’s unique background is in a better position to explain medications, diagnosis, care recommendation, and overall plan of care.
-An individual who feels their provider represents them I smore empowered to ask questions and be assertive and to be engaged in their overall leading to a better outcome.
+An individual who feels their provider represents them is more empowered to ask questions and be assertive and to be engaged in their overall leading to a better outcome.